kwaldenphd/how-computers-work/README.md

 52. Test your prediction by changing `HALT` in memory address `2` to something other than the default value.
   * You may need to change the `View as` drop-down to something other than `Instr`.

-53. Reset the PC to value zero and executie the program to test your prediction.
+53. Reset the PC to value zero and execute the program to test your prediction.

 # Lab Notebook Questions